- Written by Dr.Mehmet Demircioglu

 You should also contact the clinic if you are unsure about washing, scab removal, bleeding, or trauma in the first 10 days.
 Early aftercare should not be improvised from fear.

 For routine recovery concerns, the timing is different.
 A thin look at month 3 or month 4 may not require urgent action.
-A patchy area at month 6 may deserve documentation and follow up.
+A patchy area at month 6 may deserve documentation and follow-up.
 A mature result at 12 to 18 months with poor density, wrong direction, or unnatural design deserves a proper assessment.

-If you are still in the early healing period, follow the clinic’s instructions and compare them with the principles in my guide to hair transplant aftercare.
+If you are still in the early healing period, follow the clinic’s instructions and compare them with the principles in the guide to hair transplant aftercare.
 Confusion during washing can create unnecessary worry, especially when scabs begin to loosen.

-Staying calm does not mean pretending everything is perfect.
+Being clear does not mean pretending everything is perfect.
 It means judging the result at the right time, with the right evidence, and without letting panic choose the next step.

 I have seen patients create unnecessary suffering by checking every angle every day.
 I have also seen patients ignore real concerns because they were afraid to hear the truth.
 Neither approach is helpful.

-I also recommend saving your day one hair transplant photos.
+Save your day one hair transplant photos.
 They help show where grafts were actually placed.
 Later, if you worry about a thin zone, those early photos can clarify whether the area was treated, lightly treated, or intentionally left for the future.

 At 12 months, the conversation becomes more serious.
 At 18 months, especially for slower cases and crown work, the result is usually easier to judge.
-If there is still a problem, then the discussion should be calm and diagnostic.
+If there is still a problem, then the discussion should be focused and diagnostic.
 Is it growth, design, native loss, donor limitation, or expectation?

 Hair transplantation asks for patience because the result grows slowly.
 If the plan was sound, your best ally is time.
 If the plan was weak, your best ally is clear evidence and careful next decisions.
 Either way, panic is not a treatment plan.